isaacbernat/presentations/rhythm/final.md

 - If there is a **semibreve** is because there is also a breve and other **notation "higher up"**.
 Is not used that often, as British names beyond 64th are not so common either.
 - **Balanced Binary Tree** image taken from https://www.researchgate.net/publication/258337267

+# Example clapping.
+They have the same relative duration but sound different!

 ---

 # 1.4 Pace and speed